Early Field Experiences

 |EDUC 230 – Introduction to Exceptional Children||Regular K-5 classrooms and in specialized settings||Observe the delivery of special education and related services in the classroom.||2 sessions of 1 hour|

 TB Testing: In order to comply with state regulations, students must show written proof of a negative PPD (Mantoux) Tuberculin Test before working in the schools.
 Students may have the test administered by their physician, a public health clinic, or at the Student Health Center on campus.
-There is a $5.00 charge to students who have this service performed at the health center.
-If you use an off campus site, the results must submitted to the Student Health Center so that the Office of Clinical Studies can clear you for your field experiences.
+If you use an off campus site, the results must submitted to the Student Health Center.
 All students must have a negative TB test within three years of their placements in the field.